Chemistry (Ch) Courses (2018-19)

 Ch/ChE 9.
 Chemical Synthesis and Characterization for Chemical Engineering.
 9 units (1-6-2): third term.
 Instruction in synthesis, separation, purification, and physical and spectroscopic characterization procedures of model organic and organometallic compounds.
 Specific emphasis will be focused on following the scientific method in the study of model organic and inorganic materials.
 Enrollment priority given to chemical engineering majors.
 Instructor: Mendez.

 Ch 15.
 Chemical Equilibrium and Analysis Laboratory.
 10 units (0-6-4): first term.
 Laboratory experiments are used to illustrate modern instrumental techniques that are currently employed in industrial and academic research.
 Emphasis is on determinations of chemical composition, measurement of equilibrium constants, evaluation of rates of chemical reactions, and trace-metal analysis.
-Instructor: Dalleska.
+Instructor: Barraza.

 Ch 25.
 Introduction to Biophysical Chemistry: Thermodynamics.
 9 units (3-0-6): third term.
 Develops the basic principles of solution thermodynamics, transport processes, and reaction kinetics, with emphasis on biochemical and biophysical applications.
 Instructor: Rees.

 Ch 80.
 Chemical Research.
-Units in accordance with work accomplished: .
 Offered to B.S. candidates in chemistry.
+Units in accordance with work accomplished.: .
 Experimental and theoretical research requiring a report containing an appropriate description of the research work.

 Ch 81.
 Independent Reading in Chemistry.
 Units by arrangement: .
 Occasional advanced work involving reading assignments and a report on special topics.
 No more than 12 units in Ch 81 may be used as electives in the chemistry option.

 Ch 82/182.
 Senior Thesis Research.
 9 units: first, second, third terms.
 Three terms of Ch 82/182 are to be completed during the junior and/or senior year of study.
 Ch 182 is taken only by students pursuing a joint B.S./M.S. degree in Chemistry.
 At the end of the third term, students enrolled in Ch 82 will present a thesis of approximately 20 pages (excluding figures and references) to the mentor and the Chemistry Curriculum and Undergraduate Studies Committee.
 The thesis must be approved by both the research mentor and the CUSC.
 Students enrolled in Ch 182 will present a Masters Thesis, as described in requirements for the Masters degree.
 An oral thesis defense will be arranged by the CUSC in the third term for all enrollees.
 The first two terms of Ch 82/182 will be taken on a pass/fail basis, and the third term will carry a letter grade.
-Instructor: Staff.
+Instructors: Okumura, staff.

 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8): second term.
 Lectures and recitation on the molecular basis of biological structure and function.
 Emphasizes the storage, transmission, and expression of genetic information in cells.
 Specific topics include DNA replication, recombination, repair and mutagenesis, transcription, RNA processing, and protein synthesis.
 Instructors: Campbell, Parker.

 Ch 120 ab.
 Nature of the Chemical Bond.
-Ch 120 a: 9 units (3-0-6), first term: Ch 120 b: (1-1-7), second term.
+Ch 120 a: 9 units (3-0-6), third term: Ch 120 b: (1-1-7), first term.
 Modern ideas of chemical bonding, with an emphasis on qualitative concepts useful for predictions of structures, energetics, excited states, and properties.
 Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces), including transition metal and organometallic systems with a focus on chemical reactivity.
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
 Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
 Instructor: Goddard.

 Ch 121 ab.
 Atomic-Level Simulations of Materials and Molecules.
 Ch 121 a: 9 units (3-0-6) second term: Ch 121 b (1-1-7) third term.
 Atomistic-based methods for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
 The course will highlight theoretical foundations and applications of atomistic simulations to current problems in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organometallics, and catalysis (heterogeneous and homogeneous).
 Part a covers the basic methods with hands-on applications to systems of interest using modern software.
 The homework for the 1st 5 weeks emphasizes computer-based solutions.
 For the exams and 2nd 5 weeks of the homework each student selects a short research project and uses atomistic simulations to solve it.
 For part b each student selects a more extensive research project and uses atomistic simulations to solve it.
 Instructor: Goddard.